granatumx/scripts/README.do.txt

 The normal startup sequence for GranatumX after it was initialized is as follows.

 !bc sys
-$ gx run.sh    	# Will start the database, taskrunner, and webapp
+$ gx ./run.sh    	# Will start the database, taskrunner, and webapp
                 # Initially it will tail the webapp startup
                 # Once server running, ctrl+c to exit the tail